keanureano/webjourn/README.md

-# WebJourn: A Web Application Built with Django, React, and Tailwind
+# WebJourn: A visually appealing blogging platform built with Django, React, and Tailwind, featuring RESTful API conventions for efficient communication between backend and frontend.

 ## Intro